usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 #### 7.5.2 - Outbound TIM to S3 Bucket Setup

-Depositing a TIM message to an S3 bucket can be done using the pre-built jpo-s3-depositor repository.
+Depositing a TIM message to an S3 bucket can be done using the pre-built jpo-s3-deposit repository.
 To set this service up:

-1. Follow the steps in the ODE README.md to clone and compile the S3 depositor service.
+1. Follow the steps in the ODE README.md to clone and compile the S3 deposit service.

 2. Set the following environment variables (and/or use the RDE prefixed variables, these prefixes are for guidance only and do not